Zebra Mando: Death

 On 30 December 2020, Zebra was shot dead in St Francis Zone, Bwaise III Parish, Kawempe Division, Kampala.
 Media accounts reported that he was shot outside his residence; the incident prompted national coverage, community mourning and calls for investigation into the killing.

-Legacy and honours
+Honours

 Ssenyange’s influence persists via Zebra Boxing Club and the boxers he mentored.
 His son, Isaac "Zebra Jr" Ssenyange, is an active boxer and promoter who has organised memorial events such as the "Mando Memorial Fight Night" and the monthly "Kampala Fight Nights" series.

-Reported record

-Multiple media profiles and interviews report an amateur career record of 195 wins and 19 losses over about 15 years.
+Ssenyange has an amateur career record of 195 wins and 19 losses over about 15 years.